vandersijp/ukri/README.md

 Each project description consists of a title and the public description as submitted during their application.

 The 'mapping' represents how relevant a narrative relates to a project.
-It is a relative measure and could be reported for eaxch projected as:
+It is a relative measure and could be reported for each projected as:

 narrative	relevance
 -----	-----	-----